bishtj/sensor-analytics/ReadMe.md

  "issue has already been narrowed down to reading files" as suggested in problem statement.

 ## Observations
-With the given information it seems like one or more of below could be responsible.
+With the given information it seems like one or more of below could be potential cause for the issue.
 * Azure storage partition structure

 * Large number of object paths (directories)